BeccaSR/WWC_PythonCodeChallenge/README.md

 - Day 22: Create a program to find the second-largest element in a list.
 - Day 23: Write a program that checks if a key exists in a dictionary.
 - Day 24: Write a program to remove vowels from a given string.
+- Day 25: Create a program to concatenate two lists.